In this article:

 The degree field of statistics is focused on the study of probability theory and sampling theory.
 Students use techniques like sample survey theory and variance analysis (the quantitative investigation of the difference between actual and planned behavior) to examine the relationships between groups and measurements.
-In simple terms, statistics is about collecting data, organizing it, analyzing it, and interpreting it in practical ways that guide decision making in both business sectors and politics.
+Statisticians collect data, organize it, analyze it, and interpret it in practical ways that guide decision making in both business sectors and politics.

 While mathematics courses naturally make up a significant part of any statistics curriculum, most programs also include classes in economics, finance, accounting, and sociology, because each of these fields frequently relies on statistical methods.